 The amount that can be reasonably invested in this UCITS depends on each investor's personal situation.
-To determine this amount, investors must consider their personal wealth, their current needs, and their needs over the recommended investment period, as well as their willingness to take risks or, otherwise, their preference for a cautious investment approach.
-In any case, it is also highly recommended that investors sufficiently diversify their investments so as not to be exposed solely to the risks of this UCITS.
+To determine this amount, investors must consider their personal wealth/assets, their current needs, and their needs over the recommended investment period, as well as their willingness to take risks or, otherwise, their preference for a cautious investment approach.
+Investors are also strongly advised to diversify their investments sufficiently so as not to be exposed solely to the risks of this UCITS.

-Recommended investment period: 5 years or more
+Recommended investment period: More than three years